Peyman-Borhani/TicTacToe-web-app/README.md

 # TicTacToe Web app
-This project is a Progressive web app game I made to practice semi native looking development without any dependencies.
+A Progressive web app game I made to practice using only Vanilla JS and new web standards.
-Other goals are: using new web standards, Vanilla JS, practice Design, UI-UX, unified architecture coding pattern:
-ES6+ / Vanilla JavaScript, new CSS Grid / Houdini, PWA. used for coding.

-Just copy the HTML/JS/CSS files and execute, it runs on your web based environment or chrome/most recent browsers.
+Just copy the HTML/JS/CSS files and execute, and execute the html, it simply works.
-Other files are not mandatory, just an attempt to make a android app by TWA. also you can edit it into a single HTML file, to act like a executable file, no frameworks, dependencies, etc needed...
-Enjoy the Tic Tac Toe Game.
+Enjoy the Tic Tac Toe Game....

 ## Features
-- The Web app consists of 3 files: HTML, JS, CSS. (other files can be ignored or included)
+- The Web app consists of 3 files: HTML, JS, CSS. (other files can be ignored)
-- Offline, no dependencies, frameworks, etc...
+- Offline, no dependencies, no frameworks, etc...
-- Can easily be made into a desktop app, or android mobile app using TWA to playstore.
-- Can merge into a single html file and be sent to others in most messengers (seems like a messenger app).
+- Flexible dynamic UI sizing based on aspect ratio: desktop, mobile, tblet watch,...
 - New standard web development features: ES6+, CSS Grid, custom variables,...
+- Single vs Computer, or double players.
-- Personal made simple algorithm and game logic, human thought logical conditions for user to win if make effort..
+- Made my own algorithm and game logic, restricted computer's decision chances so the user has a chance to win.

 ## Design
-- Dynamic Responsive design: calculate and scale, window/view dimensions in real time to any possible sizes.
+- Realtime dynamic responsive design: calculate and scale, window/view dimensions by Aspect Ratio.
 - Nice and Native app : Mobile, Desktop, Phablet, Tablet in full screen.
-- Simple Abstract design, Dark and Light mode, color theme sets.
+- Color Theme sets, Dark and Light mode, and minimalism design.
-- Visual Effects, Trsnsitions, animations, color calculations, filters...
+- Using visual effects, trsnsitions, animations, color calculations, filters...